 For Secondary Fermentation

-- 1 cup juice OR 2-4 tb organic cane sugar
+- 1 cup juice OR 2-4 tablespoons of organic cane sugar

 - Dissolve sugar in the water, and then add the remaining ingredients including the kefir grains.